cosmic-lang/cosmic/docs/basics.md

 ```

 ## Operators
-`Ruka` has many operators and symbols, some have different meaning depending on context:
+`Rex` has many operators and symbols, some have different meaning depending on context:
 ```
 - Miscelaneous Operators
   - /   : Namespace Resolution